Keeping Kids Home

 When to Keep Your Child Home from School

-Minnesota Department of Health encourages the “Cover Your Cough” campaign.
+The Minnesota Department of Health encourages the “Cover Your Cough” campaign.
 Sneezing and/or coughing into a tissue or the inside area of the elbow rather than the hands will prevent the spread of infection along with good hand washing.
-Good resources regarding this year’s flu is http://www.cdc.gov/flu/keyfacts.htm and Influenza Fact Sheet MN Department of Health
+Good resources regarding this year’s flu is https://www.cdc.gov/flu/index.htm and Influenza Fact Sheet MN Department of Health.

 If you are unsure whether or not to send your child, you can contact your school’s health office or the district school nurse.
 The Child Care Manual is also very helpful and it's what we use when making decisions to send children home.